Regridding Uncertainty for Statistical Downscaling of Solar Radiation: Conclusion

 It was found that the posterior coverage for test data for the simulated fields were similar to the naive regridding estimates for the months of August and November.
 This suggests that when taking into account the regridding uncertainty of the simulated fields and the model parameters themselves, the true value of solar radiation in this case is still likely to be covered by the 95\% credible interval.
 Therefore if the conditional mean of the regridded field were taken for ground truth, as it often is, downstream effects of regridding on modeling appear to be minimal in the case of solar radiation.
 However, the BHM had higher RMSE values than the naive regridding models in the months considered indicating that the addition of the regridding uncertainty increased prediction error for out of sample prediction.
 It is important to note that the naive regridding coefficient estimates give good predictions but are not appropriate to assess the model biases directly since model biases are dependent on regridding.

-Finally, this analysis serves as a framework for understanding regridding effects within the context of solar radiation and could be applied to other data sets where extremes of the data, such as precipitation or temperature, have a high importance.
+Finally, this analysis serves as a framework for understanding regridding effects within the context of solar radiation.
+While this study did not find situations where the BHM regridding consistently outperformed the naive regridding method, we note that this analysis revolves around the chosen variable: GHI.
+It has been shown that the chosen regridding method has an impact on the extremes of distributions (\cite{mcginnis2010interpolation}), however extremes are not central to solar radiation.
+A future analysis applying the BHM regridding method to climate variables where extremes of the data are more widely studied, such as precipitation or temperature, may yield different results and provide an example where the method proposed in this paper might show higher uncertainty in downstream modeling.
 Additionally, this study takes into account a single type of regridding (kriging with an exponential covariance) and this analysis could be extended to other types of interpolation to understand downstream effects of those particular methods.